 This means that when interpreted another way, that the majority of workers currently feel disengaged at work, and that’s dangerous for any employer.
 So no matter what your intentions are as an employer, if you’re not thinking of new ways to create meaningful connections in the lives of your workers, you’re going to be losing out – one way or another.

 WHY DOES HAPPINESS AT WORK MATTER?

 Simply put, happy workers – work harder.
 But, it goes a lot deeper than that.
-On a very human level, no matter how far up the chain we go, we all want to know that what we’re doing makes a difference, that we matter, and how we conduct ourselves is recognized and celebrated.
+As an employer, you must understand the importance of employee benefits – Eden Health and provide a benefits package that encourages your employees to thrive.
+On a very human level, no matter how far up the chain we go, we all want to know that what we’re doing makes a difference, that we matter, and that how we conduct ourselves is recognized and celebrated.
 Performance breeds performance, much like success breeds success, and working on the “like attracts like” principle, the more workers you have that are actively engaged with their job functions and roles, the greater the likelihood that they’re going to “rub off” on the workers around them.

 On a more clinical level, the happier we are, the more likely we are to be creative in our thinking and the benefits of that are certainly obvious.
 If you need examples of where this works well – take a look at companies like Virgin or Google.
 Employees there work under massive pressure and work some of the longest hours in the industry, yet they’re also some of the top performers in business and industry.
 That’s not just because they’re paid well.
 If you need help, companies like Motivosity can be invaluable in helping you understand this landscape better.